1. Test in sandbox first

 There are no totals (total, total_count, etc.) in v1 - page to the end and accumulate if you need an exact count.

-5. Retrying POST /orders is safe
+5. Retrying job creation is safe

 Resend the same body and you get the same order back.
 We hash the order shape server-side and dedupe for 24 hours.
 No header to set, no idempotency key to generate.
+The fingerprint hashes the normalized order:user, provider route, bundle/custom sizing, inboxes-per-domain, domains, personas, and cost basis.
+Two custom orders with the same license counts but different domain density do not dedupe together.

 After the 24-hour window, the same body creates a new order.
 The original is unaffected - GET /orders/{id} still returns it.